Frequently Asked Questions

 On regular ADUs, a property owner does not have to live on the property through December 31, 2024.
 On JADUs, the property owner is required to live on the property from the time it is approved – forward.

 A: Yes.
 This is referred to as an attached ADU.
-The size is typically 50% of the existing house size, or a max of 850 square feet for a one bedroom and 1,000 square feet max for more than one bedroom.
+The size maximum is 50% of the existing house size, or a max of 850 square feet for a one bedroom and 1,000 square feet max for more than one bedroom.
 There can be no door connection between the attached ADU and the main house.
 A parking space for each bedroom is required to be available on the property.
 Tandem parking spots are allowed.
 Exception: If your property is within .5 mile walking distance to a public bus stop, no additional parking is required.
-Important note: The City’s neighborhood trolley and bus stops are no longer counted as a public stop as the City has discontinued those services.
+Important note: The City’s neighborhood on-call transit stops are not counted as a public stop by the City.

 Yes.
 There are two ways to do this.
 In both cases, the ADU has to have an independent entrance.
-You can create an interior conversion that is blocked off from the rest of the house and has its own full kitchen, bathroom and sleeping area.
+You can create an interior conversion that is blocked off from the rest of the house (although you can install a fire door if there is already a door to the main house) and has its own full kitchen, bathroom and sleeping area.
 This can be any size within the house.
 OR, you can create a Junior ADU, which needs to be 150 square feet to 500 square feet.
 With the JADU, the kitchen doesn’t require a full-sized refrigerator nor an oven.
 The bathroom can be a shared bathroom with the main house if there is access.
 There are no parking requirements for these 2 choices.
 Important to note: with JADUs, the homeowner must be living in the main house and the JADU must be permanently deed restricted that the unit will always be an apartment.

 Yes, but remember that the building code requires a 20’ front yard setback, so your ADU would need to be beyond that.